Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

-It is easy to check that all the assumptions in Prop.~\ref{prop:generalconstructiontop} are satisfied by polynomial $F$ and $T=\pow$.
-This yields Thm.~\ref{thm:inftrsituationpow}.
-We can also show that the resulting coalgebraic infinite trace semantics coincides with the usual definition of (infinite) tree languages for nondeterministic systems.
-See \S\ref{subsec:automcharapow} for details.
+It is easy to check that all the assumptions in Proposition~\ref{prop:generalconstructiontop} are satisfied by polynomial $F$ and $T=\pow$.
+Therefore we have the following result that is the main theorem of this section.